-A Classic Dessert for Fall
+The Best Dessert for Fall

-I know Fall is in the air when I start thinking about all the things I can make with apples.
+I know fall is in the air when I start thinking about all the things I can make with apples.
 When it comes to delicious apple desserts it’s hard for me to choose my favorite, but I think this easy apple crumble recipe is definitely in the running!

 Serve this warm and cozy dessert with a big scoop of vanilla ice cream or a swirl of whipped cream for the full comforting experience!